pandemos/presence/README.md

 - presence-api is the API layer.
 Implemented in node.js, it presents a REST API and uses a MongoDB backend.
 - presence-web is the frontend layer.
 It uses node.js and AngularJS.

+## Running

+Fully dockerized.
+Run `docker-compose up` from the root directory.